§1: Who has natural rights?

-State is an organization with its nationals as members, and with the basis
+The State is an organization with its nationals as members, and with

-natural right, the State has the right to do whatever it wants as long as it
+is a natural right, the State has the right to do whatever it wants as long

-does not violate the natural rights of the elements of §1, i.e. as long as
+as it does not violate the natural rights of the elements of §1, i.e. as long

 laws.
 Each element of §1a has a natural right to try to use the State in the